top of page

 Round smooth curves.

 The colors are just amazing.
-Definitely, something that Bishoujo is also known for, and while this doesn't have as much shading and overall complicated work, the painting presents and the choice of plastic definitely hits it off with Mai's color scheme.
-The kunoichi has a pretty simple coloring with mostly dominant of her skin color and red--the peppered brown (her shoes and hair) and white (kimono lining and the such).
+Definitely, something that Bishoujo is also known for, and while this doesn't have as much shading and overall complicated work, the painting presents and the choice of plastic hits it off with Mai's color scheme.
+The kunoichi has a pretty simple coloring with mostly dominant of skin color and red--the peppered brown (her shoes and hair) and white (kimono lining and the such).
 But it all comes in together with a little flaw (more on that).
 There is some good shadowing here and there on Mai's red garb, more prominent on her footwear but they are peppered throughout.
 The skin is what one would expect as well.
 The hair and the face, while still good, seem to lack things but not enough missing to fully call this a miss.
 Though I will talk about it more in a bit.
-The base is a good juxtaposition to the flesh and red/white outfit, which totally completes it all.
+The base is a good juxtaposition to the flesh and red/white outfit, which completes it all.

 Again, the face is a beauty.
 It doesn't 100% hits the mark of Mai Shiranui "likeness", but it's nothing to scoff at for sure.
 The face is done quite well and as for the hair, it has a nice shade of brown.
 But I do wish that Bishoujo goes back to the signature 'transparent' tip of the hair.